Khushal-Me/Khushal-Me/README.md

 - Cloud Computing and Infrastructure
 - Artificial Intelligence and Machine Learning
-- Responsible AI and Ethics
 - Data Analysis and Big Data
-- Software Engineering and DevOps

-These certifications reflect my training and understanding of the latest technologies and best practices in the field of computer science and AI.
+These certifications reflect my training and understanding of the latest technologies and best practices in computer science and AI.

-For a comprehensive list of my certifications, please visit my [LinkedIn profile](https://www.linkedin.com/in/khushal-mehta/).
+For a list of my certifications, please visit my [LinkedIn profile](https://www.linkedin.com/in/khushal-mehta/).

 ## 🤖 AI Interests
 I'm passionate about exploring and implementing AI technologies, including:
-- Large Language Models (LLMs) like Llama 2 and Gemini API
+- Large Language Models (LLMs)
 - Stable Diffusion models
-- Chatbots and conversational AI
+- Chatbots and Generative AI

 ## 🎮 Hobbies